183amir/bob.buildout/README.rst

   [scripts]
   recipe = bob.buildout:scripts

 Common Supported Options
 ========================

-The recipe supports the following options:
+The recipe supports all options in ``zc.egg.recipe``, plus the following:

 prefixes
   A list of directories where this recipe will look for subdirectories with